 What is the statute of limitations for Tampa medical malpractice claims?

 If you have suffered harm as a result of medical malpractice, you have limited time to take legal action against the responsible parties.
 Florida law has a two-year statute of limitations which applies to the vast majority of medical malpractice claims, but exceptions do exist.
+They include:

 - Delayed discovery.
 In some situations, you might discover your injury long after the damage occurred.
 For example, if you had surgery, and the surgical team left a sponge inside your body, you might not discover this for weeks or months until you start having complications.
 Florida law provides that you have two years to take legal action from the time you discover your injury or the time you should have discovered your injury.